 barium enema - a type of investigation used to examine the colon.
 A white liquid containing barium is put into the colon via the anus in order to coat the bowel lining.
 This helps to give a clear x-ray image of the bowel.

-barium meal and follow through - a type of test in which liquid barium is drunk.
-This helps to clarify the outline of the oesophagus, stomach, and small intestine in x-ray pictures which are taken as the liquid passes through the digestive system.
+barium meal and follow-through - a type of test in which liquid barium is drunk.
+This helps to clarify the outline of the oesophagus, stomach and small intestine in x-ray pictures taken as the liquid passes through the digestive system.

-beclometasone dipropionate (BDP) (Clipper) - a steroid drug used often short-term in combination with a 5-ASA drug to treat Ulcerative Colitis.
-It is taken orally in capsule form with a special coating so that the drug reaches the targeted area of inflammation without first dissolving in the stomach.
-This local action can reduce the side-effects on other parts of the body.
+beclometasone dipropionate (BDP) (Clipper) - a steroid drug, often used short-term in combination with a 5-ASA drug to treat Ulcerative Colitis.
+It is taken orally in capsule form with a special coating so that the drug reaches the targeted area of inflammation without dissolving in the stomach.
+This local action can reduce side effects on other parts of the body.

 bile - a thick, bitter, greenish-yellow/brown fluid produced by the liver and stored in the gall bladder.
 It is released into the small intestine to help digest fat.

-biologic - a type of drug which can be used to treat IBD.
-See anti-TNF drugs.
+biologic - a type of drug that can be used to treat IBD.
+See anti-TNF drugs, vedolizumab and ustekinumab.

 bowels - another name for the intestines.